 Higher offset helps beginners, keeping the pocket far behind.
 This enables easy cradling and ball retention.
 Professional players may choose offset based on their play style.

 Now if you have gone through the guide as well as reviews, it will be easy for you to choose the best lacrosse stick as a beginner.
-But still if you have any query, you can put it through via comments.
+But still if you have any query regarding this list of top lacrosse sticks for beginners, you can put it through via comments.